alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 };
 ```

-## Multiple Toasts
+## Multiple Toasts Simultaneously

-Use `multiple` to allow multiple Toast notifications on the page simultaneously.
+Use `multiple` to allow multiple Toast notifications to exist on a page at the same time.
 By default, only one Toast is displayed at a time.

 ```tsx
 import * as React from 'react';